-ENGL 215 Introduction to Creative Writing I
+ENGL 215 Introduction to Creative Writing I F odd (3 SH) (WI)

 Forms and techniques of imaginative writing, mainly fiction and poetry.
 Students complete- various writing projects, including a completed manuscript consisting of fiction, poetry, or a reasonable combination of both.
 Students coordinate reading assignments with their creative writing projects.
 This is a writing intensive course.